 Anyone who wants to avoid all this work might want to choose a Helix mattress.
-Helix takes the guesswork out of the equation and makes it simple for sleepers to choose a mattress that will help them sleep comfortably and pain-free.
+We’ve included Helix as the best customizable mattress on our list because this company takes the guesswork out of the equation and makes it simple for sleepers to choose a mattress that will help them sleep comfortably and pain-free.
 Helix’s website features a sleep quiz that asks questions regarding weight, sleeping position, and firmness.
 Answer all these questions, and Helix will recommend the perfect mattress model!

 Shoppers who have a better idea of what kind of mattress will ease the pain on their shoulders and necks can also navigate through Helix’s selection of models.
 The company offers six hybrid mattresses that range from very soft to very firm.
 In addition, they all come in Luxe versions that boast a pillow top and extra cooling features.
 Larger people can also opt for the Helix Luxe, a mattress made specifically with larger people in mind.

 Finding the best mattress for neck pain and shoulder pain shouldn’t be a headache, and Helix makes shopping and sleeping a pain-free affair.

 - The Helix website features a sleep quiz that helps customers narrow down their decision.

 - The company offers numerous mattress models to choose from, so back sleepers, side sleepers, and stomach sleepers should find the right match.

 - The Helix is the best customizable mattress for neck and shoulder pain.